AmanAshutosh/Javascript/#4 let.md

     }

     console.log(f_name); // Uncaught ReferenceError: f_name is not defined
-    console.log(ZIP);  // Uncaught ReferenceError: ZIP is not defined console.log(age);  // 25
+    console.log(ZIP);  // Uncaught ReferenceError: ZIP is not defined. console.log(age);  // 25

 As we can see, the value of the age variable may get overridden unknowingly and eventually introduce a bug.
 So, the moral of the story is